andriensis/ha-1control/README.md

 ## Troubleshooting

-- **"No devices found"** — ensure your Solo has at least one configured action (cloned action) in the 1Control app, and that a Link2 bridge is paired to it.
+- **"No devices found"** — ensure your Solo has at least one configured action (cloned action) in the 1Control app, and that a Link bridge is paired to it.
 - **"Invalid auth"** — double-check your 1Control app email and password.
 - **Gate triggered but HA shows error** — check the HA logs (`Settings → System → Logs`) for details from the `onecontrol` component.